 Lack of nutritious food is a barrier to health and wellbeing for the most vulnerable, poor and marginalized people in the world.

 In order to strengthen and standardize our measurement of women’s empowerment in our programs, CARE has developed a new survey tool...

 CARE's Pathways program empowers women to more fully engage in equitable agriculture systems.

 Empowering women to ensure family planning coverage, quality and equity

 CARE's 2013 HIV and AIDS Capacity Statement

 CARE’s Approach to Sexual, Reproductive, and Maternal Health

-A poverty-fighting program in Bangladesh helps children grow taller and underscores the need for more evidence in the movement to...
+A poverty-fighting program in Bangladesh helps children grow and underscores the need to empower women and girls worldwide.